 Yes |

-Streaming — A Great Choice for Avid Streamers
+Streaming — Paid Servers Are a Great Choice for Avid Streamers

 9.3

-Proton VPN’s streaming-optimized servers can securely access all popular platforms from anywhere.
-All the movies, TV shows, and live content my global testing team and I watched loaded quickly, and playback was always smooth.
+Proton VPN performed well in our streaming tests, especially its streaming-optimized servers on paid plans.
+These servers securely accessed all popular streaming platforms our global testing team tried.
+All the movies, TV shows, and live content we watched loaded quickly, and playback was always smooth.

-Here's a compilation of streaming services that Proton VPN is optimized for.
+Here's a compilation of streaming services for which Proton VPN is optimized.
 However, this list might change, so I advise you to regularly visit Proton VPN's official website for updates.
 I appreciate that the VPN provides a guide for the platforms it supports.

 Amazon Prime Video |